Chart Color Schemes

 The labour market in Murrumbeena demonstrates typical performance when compared to similar areas across Australia

-However, construction is under-represented at 7.0% compared to Greater Melbourne's 9.7%.
-Limited local employment opportunities are indicated by Census data on working population versus resident population.
-Over the year to September 2025, labour force levels increased by 0.8%, but employment declined by 0.4%, leading to a 1.1 percentage point rise in unemployment.
+Over the year to September 2025, labour force levels increased by 0.8%, but employment declined by 0.4%, leading to a rise in unemployment of 1.1 percentage points.
 In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Murrumbeena's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Murrumbeena's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment